-Planning for and having a child are life-changing events that should focus families’ attention on health.
-While the health system importantly concentrates on mothers and babies, how well does the health system cater for men’s health needs at this time?
+Planning for and having a child are life-changing events that focus families’ attention on health.
+While the health system importantly concentrates on mothers and babies, how well does the it cater for men’s health needs at this time?
 And what can be done to improve men’s involvement?

 - Sexual and reproductive health